Foster's RHI inquiry date brought forward

 Fiona Hepper was the civil servant in overall charge of the unit which introduced the scheme.

-She was asked about warnings from scheme administrators, Office of Gas and Electricity Markets (Ofgem) that Northern Ireland's draft regulations were open to abuse.
+She was asked about warnings from scheme administrators, Office of Gas and Electricity Markets (Ofgem) in November 2011 that Northern Ireland's draft regulations were open to abuse.

 She said the approach was to launch the scheme and fix any issues as it developed.